Blog > Recipes, Mediterranean, Cuisines, Mediterranean Cuisine

 15. If you’re planning on serving your scallops raw, make sure to get fresh, dry scallops only.
 Prepare and serve them as quickly after buying as possible.

-Delicious Scallop Recipes
+Delicious Scallop Recipe: Garlic-Lemon-Butter Scallops

-You must be excited to cook some scallops and dig into them, right?
 Here is a popular and favored-by-many recipe to help you get inspired in no time!

 Garlic, lemon, and butter - now, that's a tasty mix you can't go wrong with!
 And when paired with seafood, you'll have a blast of flavors that are hard to beat.
 Here's the recipe for garlic-lemon-butter scallops.